ChemAxon/jklustor-web-example/README.md

 ### Using ChemAxon Public repository

-  - **Note that repository <https://repository.chemaxon.com> is deprecated, you need new credentials for accessing
+  - **Note that old repository ~~`repository.chemaxon.com`~~ is deprecated, you need new credentials for accessing `hub.chemaxon.com`.
-    <https://hub.chemaxon.com>.
 We expect further major changes in the repository configuration in the near future.**
+  - Note that the repository server at `hub.chemaxon.com` **does not** allow interactive logins.
   - **Manual download and usage of JChem distribution is not supported now.**
   - Make sure that you have the required credentials to access ChemAxon public repository <https://hub.chemaxon.com>
     described above